1987 Athens bus bombings

+On 24 April and 10 August 1987, two bombings took place on buses carrying American military personnel in Athens, Greece.
+Both attacks were carried out by Revolutionary Organization 17 November.

-The first attack, on April 24, 1987, wounded 16 Americans (four of which were civilians) and two Greeks (the bus driver and a civilian car driver nearby).
-A Hellenic Air Force bus was transporting American servicemen from a Greek base to the American-operated Hellenikon Air Base when a remote-controlled car bomb exploded, causing the bus to lose control and hit a tree.
+The first attack, on 24 April 1987, wounded 16 Americans (four of which were civilians) and two Greeks (the bus driver and a civilian car driver nearby).
+A Hellenic Air Force bus was transporting 35 American servicemen from a Greek base to the American-operated Hellenikon Air Base when a remote-controlled bomb, planted on a wall near the roadside, exploded, causing the bus to lose control and hit a tree while traveling in Piraeus.
 It was initially reported the bus was hit by a rocket attack.
 The chief of Greece's police called it a "well-planned crime".
 Greek Prime Minister Andreas Papandreou condemned the attack.

-The second attack happened on August 10, 1987, and injured 11 Americans (one a female civilian) and the Greek bus driver.
+The second attack happened on 10 August 1987, and injured 11 Americans (one a female civilian) and the Greek bus driver.
 The attack happened near Voula beach to the south of Athens and was again caused by a remote-controlled car bomb on the road the bus was travelling on.

 The far-left 17 November Group had previously launched attacks against American targets in Greece.